Copyright . All rights reserved.

 Section 9: Middle Spinal Tap (about 5 miles)

 After an initial relatively flat section overlooking the valley far below, the trail will cross over another bike cattle guard and pass through a striking Pinion forest, before starting several steep descents.
 At a couple spots the trail splits very briefly for bikes with easier or more adventurous options.
 You can run down either you choose, as they reconnect.
 Once down closer to Little Valley, you will run on packed clay ridges.
 There is a very slight climb back out of Little Valley before you get to Lower Spinal Tap.
-You will see the One-in-a-Pinion trail merging with Spinal Tap in this area.
-You will cross the remote ATV Trail #84 (25k route), where there will be another self-serve water drop here, in case you need a little extra to get you through the last 4 miles of Spinal Tap.
+You will see the One-in-a-Pinion trail merging with Spinal Tap in this area - where the 1/2 marathon runners will have connected earlier.
+You will cross the remote ATV Trail #84, which is the location of your final aid station, Aid Station #5 Lower Spinal Tap.
+Check-in, refuel, and the head out for the final.

-As the Spinal Tap Trail is open publicly for fast moving downhill bike riders, be attentive, and step out of the way to let the bikes pass if you encounter them.
+As the Spinal Tap Trail is open publicly for fast moving downhill bike riders, be attentive especially this lower section, and step out of the way to let the bikes pass if you encounter them.

 Section 10: Lower Spinal Tap (about 4 miles)

-Here you pass through a magical red-rock section of Earth!
+You will travel through a magical red-rock section of Earth!
 There are several steep technical drops for the bikes over these 4 miles.
-You may either navigate the steep straight descent, or take the easier route around at each.
+You may either navigate the steep straight descents, or take the easier route around at each.
 The surface is mostly packed clay, with some slick-rock sections.
 You will drop down into an old motocross track next to town at the bottom of Spinal Tap.
-Follow markings on the ground about ¼ mile, heading towards the visible freeway underpass, on to your final Aid Station #5: Bottom of Spinal Tap.
+Follow markings on the ground about ¼ mile, heading towards the visible freeway underpass.

 Section 11: Frontage Road to Finish (about 1.2 miles)